-- EXTREMELY gradually, pour in the clam juice/chicken stock mixture.
+- EXTREMELY gradually, pour in the clam juice (or clam juice/chicken stock mixture).
 Pour about two tablespoons at a time (no need to measure, this is just an estimate), whisking it into the flour veggie mixture.
 There should be no visible liquid between each pour.
 The veggies should look like a gummy mess.
 Continue this way until you use all the liquid, pouring more quickly at the end.

 - Add the potatoes, thyme, and bay leaves and increase the heat to high and bring to a boil (you are looking for big bubbles at the surface).
 Then reduce to a simmer (the lowest you can go heat wise and still see bubbles) and continue cooking for 20 minutes or until the potatoes are soft.

 - Stir in the cream and chopped clams, and let heat through for a minute.
 Remove from the heat stir in the fresh parsley.
 Season with salt and pepper to taste.